The 20 Best Axillary Nerve Dysfunction Doctors Near Me in Washington, US

 Offers Telehealth

 Sindhu Srivatsal, MD, is a board-certified neurologist who specializes in Parkinson's disease and other movement disorders such as balance problems and tremors.
 She also specializes in botulinum toxin (Botox) administration for movement disorders.Dr.
 Srivatsal enjoys working closely with her patients, listening to them share their understanding of their disease and helping direct their care accordingly.
 She considers it both highly rewarding and motivating when her partnership with her patients results in successful outcomes.Away from work, Dr. Srivatsal and her husband spend a lot of their time with their child.
 She also likes hiking and gardening.
 Dr. Srivatsal is rated as an Experienced provider by MediFind in the treatment of Axillary Nerve Dysfunction.
-Her top areas of expertise are Parkinson's Disease, Movement Disorders, Primary Orthostatic Tremor, and Striatonigral Degeneration Infantile.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Parkinson's Disease, Movement Disorders, Primary Orthostatic Tremor, and Striatonigral Degeneration Infantile.
+Dr. Srivatsal is board certified in American Board Of Psychiatry And Neurology.
+Dr. Srivatsal is currently accepting new patients.

 Experienced in Axillary Nerve Dysfunction